-What are your thoughts about programming contest where you can learn and earn.?
+What are your thoughts about programming contests where you can learn and earn.?
 There are many ways to learn and practice programming.
-In our previous articles, we have shared some of the best websites for learning programming and some of the best Youtube Channels to Learn Coding Online.
+In our previous articles, we have shared some of the best websites for learning programming and some of the best youtube channels to learn coding online.
 You can learn to code both from interactive platforms and also from books – whichever you find most appropriate and easy to learn from.
 But, sometimes that’s not good enough, and we want to practice new things.

 You need to practice a lot and unleash your creativity.
 That is how you will get the ability to come up with new and interesting ideas.
-Most of the time we forget about creativity because we spend a large amount of time in tackling common problems.
-That is the reason we need more coding challenges to become a good programmer and a creative coder.
+Most of the time we forget about creativity because we spend a large amount of time tackling common problems.
+That is the reason we need more coding challenges to become good programmers and creative coders.

 Why Do we need Coding Challenges?

 We could say that coding challenges are great for:

 - To learn new ways of doing things

 - Encountering critical problem solving